vantage-sh/terraform-provider-vantage/docs/resources/dashboard.md

 - `date_interval` (String) Determines the date range in the Dashboard.
 Guaranteed to be set to 'custom' if 'start_date' and 'end_date' are set.
 - `end_date` (String) The end date for the date range for CostReports in the Dashboard.
 ISO 8601 Formatted.
 Overwrites 'date_interval' if set.
 - `start_date` (String) The start date for the date range for CostReports in the Dashboard.
 ISO 8601 Formatted.
 Overwrites 'date_interval' if set.
-- `workspace_token` (String) The token for the Workspace the Dashboard is a part of.

 ### Read-Only